Associate’s Degree in Early Childhood Education for Under $19K2

 Pursue Potential Job Growth

-According to the Bureau of Labor Statistics (BLS), the projected job growth potential between 2018 and 2028 for preschool teachers, except special education, is 7%.
-An Early Childhood Education degree online from Rasmussen College can help set you up for success in this growing field.
+According to the Bureau of Labor Statistics (BLS), the projected job growth potential between 2020 and 2030 for Preschool Teachers, Except Special Education, is 18%.9 An ECE Associate's degree online from Rasmussen University can help set you up for success in this growing field.

 What Skills Will I Gain?